 You can choose your level of involvement.
 Play or swim occasionally just for fun, enter a tournament for an individual sport, or join a team in one of the four leagues - residence hall, fraternity-sorority, co-rec, or independent.
-Since some sports are seasonal, an Intramural Schedule of Events is printed each term and is distributed to living units or may be picked up at any IM office.
+An Intramural Schedule of Events is distributed each semester to living units or may be picked up at any IM office.

-Available Sports
+Available Sports for Organized Competition

+Teams:

-Teams: touch football badminton team tennis soccer softball golf indoor soccer volleyball ultimate frisbee 3-on-3 basketball weightlifting paddleball basketball free throw badminton track
+touch football badminton team tennis soccer softball golf indoor soccer volleyball ultimate frisbee 3-on-3 basketball basketball

-Individual: wrestling tennis swimming racketball golf table tennis basketball table tennis swimming ice hockey innertube waterpolo floor hockey track racketball sand volleyball
+table tennis

+swimming

+ice hockey

+innertube

+waterpolo

+floor hockey

+track

+racketball

+wallyball

+sand volleyball